Businesses, professions, trades, and occupations are assessed a license

 Individuals engaged in home occupations and self employed must also file if gross receipts are greater than $10,000.

 Receipts of venture capital or other investment funds are excluded from taxation except commissions and fees.

 Renewal license applications must be filed and the tax paid by March 1 each year.
 Note: If the filing deadline falls on a Saturday, Sunday, or County Holiday, the deadline is the following business day.
 New licenses must be filed within 75 days from the date the business began in Fairfax County.
-Please note that the annual deadline is March 1, however, because the deadline falls on a Sunday, the 2015 deadline is March 2.

 If gross receipts are $10,000 or less, there is no fee or license

 For businesses with gross receipts from $10,001 to $50,000, a flat fee

 For businesses with gross receipts from $50,001 to $100,000, a flat fee